 The Center for Teaching Excellence is funded by the Title V - Hispanic Serving Institutions (HSI) Program under the U.S. Department of Education.
 The title of the Title V-HSI grant which was awarded to SMC is Building Foundations for Academic and Career Success.
 The aim of this project is to support low-income, Latino, and other traditionally underrepresented students as they pursue their academic and career goals.

 At the heart of this grant will be SMC's new Center for Teaching Excellence (The Center), which

 will offer an annual Faculty Summer Institute, quarterly seminars for all faculty, departmental workshops that target career-specific improvements in math, English, and content specific-courses, and customized individual and small group support.

-We are looking forward to having our 36 selected participants join us this summer!
+We are so grateful to our 36 selected participants who joined us this summer!

 For everyone else: 2015 will be here before you know it.

-During the Faculty Summer Institute, faculty will explore issues of pedagogy and practice, exchange ideas, study new approaches and test innovative strategies for building student skills and understanding.
-Experts and practitioners in the field of education will share research-based strategies that increase student success.
+During the Faculty Summer Institute, faculty explored issues of pedagogy and practice, exchanged ideas, studied new approaches and tested innovative strategies for building student skills and understanding.
+Experts and practitioners in the field of education shared research-based strategies that increase student success.

 July 29 through August 8, 2013

 Faculty connected, collaborated, and created at the Faculty Summer Institute (FSI).
 This Summer marked our first Faculty Summer Institute: faculty learned about ways to revitalize their teaching, increase student retention and persistence, and keep students engaged.